kengraf/Eeny-redo/pillars/performance.md

 ---
 Switch the gateway to apigatewayv2
-This is preferred over the original use apigateway due to lower costs, significant preformance improvements, and simpler CLI commands.
+This is preferred over the original use apigateway due to lower costs, significant performance improvements, and simpler CLI commands.
 Additionally, v2 default deployments will handle lambda integrations, stages, auto deployments, and custom domain names.